tiborh/writings/voelkerwanderung.md

   + send them back where they came from,
   + not let them enter Europe at all.

 This is not the first attempt at this essay.
 The previous ones have all fallen apart when more and more elements of the complexity soup burdened them down.
 So I had to decide what aspect to pick out as the topic of this writing.
 The best clue arrived when I remembered the several debates we had around the round table in the lunch room and on Facebook.
-The for and against always reminded me of the Hobbit world: can we preserve the calm and piece of The Borough or not?
+The for and against always reminded me of the Hobbit world: can we preserve the calm and piece of The Shire[1] or not?
 Can we shut out the turmoil of the outside world?
 Do we want to attempt that?

+[1] John Ronald Reuel Tolkien: The Hobbit, or There and Back Again